pierreDev33/crawler.ninja/README.md

 ```
+- skipDuplicates        : if true skips URIs that were already crawled, default is true.
+- userAgent             : String, defaults to "NinjaBot"

-- maxConnections        : the number of connections used to crawl, default is 10.
+- maxConnections        : the number of connections used to crawl, default is 30.
-- externalDomains       : if true crawl the  external domains.
+- externalDomains       : if true crawl the -external domains.
 This option can crawl a lot of different linked domains, default = false.
 - externalHosts         : if true crawl the others hosts on the same domain, default = false.
-- firstExternalLinkOnly : crawl only the first link found for external domains/hosts. externalHosts or externalDomains should be = true
+- firstExternalLinkOnly : crawl only the first link found for external domains/hosts. externalHosts and/or externalDomains should be = true
 - scripts               : if true crawl script tags, default = true.
 - links                 : if true crawl link tags, default = true.
 - linkTypes             : the type of the links tags to crawl (match to the rel attribute), default = ["canonical", "stylesheet"].
 - images                : if true crawl images, default = true.
+- depthLimit            : the depth limit for the crawl, default is no limit.
 - protocols             : list of the protocols to crawl, default = ["http", "https"].
-- timeout               : timeout per requests in milliseconds, default = 20000.
+- timeout               : max timeout per requests in milliseconds, default = 20000.
+- retryTimeout          : Time to wait before retrying the same request due to a timeout, default : 10000
 - retries               : number of retries if the request is on timeout, default = 3.
 - retryTimeout          : number of milliseconds to wait before retrying,  default = 10000.
 - maxErrors             : number of timeout errors before forcing to decrease the crawl rate, default is 5.
 If the value is -1, there is no check.
-- errorRates            : an array of crawl rates to apply if there are no too many errors, default : [200,350,500] (in ms)
+- errorRates            : an array of crawl rates to apply if there are no too many errors on one host, default : [200,350,500] (in ms)
-- skipDuplicates        : if true skips URIs that were already crawled, default is true.
 - rateLimits            : number of milliseconds to delay between each requests , default = 0.
-- depthLimit            : the depth limit for the crawl, default is no limit.
-- followRedirect        : if true, the crawl will not return the 301, it will
- follow directly the redirection, default is false.
+- followRedirect        : if true, the crawl will not return the 301, it will follow directly the redirection, default is false.
-- userAgent             : String, defaults to "node-crawler/[version]"
 - referer               : String, if truthy sets the HTTP referer header
 - domainBlackList       : The list of domain names (without tld) to avoid to crawl (an array of String).
+The default list is in the file : /default-lists/domain-black-list.js
+- suffixBlackList       : The list of url suffice to avoid to crawl (an array of String).
 The default list is in the file : /default-lists/domain-black-list.js
 - proxyList             : The list of proxy to use for each crawler request (see below).